openAgile/CommitStream.Web.Tests/src/tests/performance/README.md

 #Addendum
+Introduction to pScripts

 Overall scheme

+PScripts is a set of Bash shell scripts written to test various performance aspects of Commitstream.
+It contains a set a set of scripts that test things like the creation of new digests or the testing of how the system reacts to undefined parameters.
+The scripts work together to create an execution environment that dynamically creates the proper urls needed to execute a particular test.
+The tests can create extra processes and generate a flood of requests whereby simulating multiple computers sending and attempting to executing and testing Commitstream functionality.

-When running the Commitstream tests (npm run ca) a file performanceData.txt is generated in the folder CommitStream.Web.Tests/config.
-This folder is a list of the VCSes that Commitstream supports.
-Each VCS is prepended with the linux command export and appended with '=SOME_IDENTIFIER' For example
+When running the Commitstream tests (ie. npm run ca) a file performanceData.txt is generated in the folder CommitStream.Web.Tests/config.
+This file contains a list of the VCSes that Commitstream supports.
+Each VCS is prepended with the linux command "export" and appended with " '=SOME_IDENTIFIER' "

+For example,

 export APIKEY=24494d0e-c4df-4fd5-bac1-a234c5c58224
 export INSTANCEID=ac977fd2-6515-4dd3-a6ee-020c79c881d8